Manan2528/Amazon-Sales-Analysis/README.md

+# 🛒 Amazon Sales Data Analysis

+## 🔍 Project Overview
+Amazon is one of the largest online shopping platforms, generating massive amounts of sales data every day.
+However, raw data alone isn't enough — it must be analyzed to extract valuable business insights.
+This project explores Amazon's sales data to identify top-selling products, sales trends over time, high-performing months, and revenue patterns.
+The aim is to help businesses make smarter decisions, improve their marketing strategies, and better understand customer behavior.

-Problem Statement:
+## ❗ Problem Statement
-Amazon is one of the biggest online shopping websites, and it collects a lot of data from the products it sells every day.
-But just having the data is not enough — we need to study it properly to find useful information.
-This project looks at Amazon’s sales data to understand things like which products are selling the most, which months have the highest sales, how much money is being made, and what patterns appear over time.
-By using tools like Python and graphs, we can help businesses make better decisions, improve their sales, and understand their customers better.
+Although Amazon collects a large amount of sales data, simply storing this data isn't enough to support decision-making.
+By analyzing the data using Python and visual tools, we can uncover useful patterns such as best-selling products, seasonal trends, and revenue performance.
+These insights help businesses boost sales, optimize inventory, and refine marketing efforts.

-Dataset Overview
+## 📂 Dataset Overview

-The dataset contains order-level data from Amazon with the following key fields:
+The dataset contains order-level information with key fields such as:

-Order ID – Unique identifier for each order
-Date – Order date
-Status – Current order status (Shipped, Cancelled, etc.)
+- **Order ID, Date, Status**
-Fulfilment – Who fulfilled the order (Amazon or Merchant) Sales Channel – Amazon.in
+- **Fulfilment Type** (Amazon or Merchant)
-Ship-Service-Level – Standard, Expedited, etc.
-Category – Product category (T-shirt, Blazer, etc.)
-Size – Size of the product
-Courier Status – Shipped or On the Way
-Qty – Quantity ordered
-Amount – Order value
-Ship City / State / Country / Postal Code – Shipping destination
-B2B – B2B order or not
-Fulfilled-by – Fulfillment mode (Easy Ship, etc.)
-New – New order flag
-Pending – Pending order status
+- **Sales Channel, Ship Service Level**
+- **Product Category & Size**
+- **Courier Status, Quantity, Amount**
+- **Shipping Details** (City, State, Country, Postal Code)
+- **B2B Flag, Fulfilled-by Mode, New/Pending Status**

-Technologies Used
+## 🛠️ Technologies Used

-Python
+- **Python**: Core programming language for analysis
-Pandas – Data cleaning and manipulation
+- **Pandas**: Data cleaning and manipulation
-Matplotlib / Seaborn – Visualizations
+- **Matplotlib & Seaborn**: Data visualization
-Jupyter Notebook – Analysis environment
+- **Jupyter Notebook**: Analysis and reporting environment